Paleontology in Tennessee: Mesozoic

 The early part of the ensuing Mesozoic era is also missing from the local rock record.
 Sedimentation did not resume in Tennessee until the Cretaceous period.
 At that time western Tennessee was once more submerged by seawater.
-75 million year ago, the area around what is now Coon Creek was just off the coast of a Late Cretaceous sea.
+75 million years ago, the area around what is now Coon Creek was just off the coast of a Late Cretaceous sea.
 Hundreds of different gastropod species were preserved here.
 The gastropods are more diverse here than at any other fossil site in the world.
 Other invertebrates included and a brachiopod, thirty species of bryozoans, two genera of corals, five species of crustaceans, 120 species of pelecypod, four species of scaphopod, two genera of starfish, and two genera of worms.
 Vertebrate life included mosasaurs, sea turtles, and representatives of seven major groups of fish.
 Foraminiferan fossils are abundant in the Cretaceous deposits of Hardin, McNairy, Henderson, and Chester Counties.
 The eastern part of the state, was dry land and home to dinosaurs.
 Among them were duck-billed hadrosaurs.